yahya14/PlazaToon/README.md

 + Windows Vista or higher (Mac and Linux users, use Wine)
 + [.NET Framework 4.5.2](http://go.microsoft.com/fwlink/?LinkId=328843)
 + Splatoon with version 2.12.0
-+ TCPGecko (Only supports loadiine.ovh at the moment)
++ TCPGecko + kernel on the Wii U (Supports both Loadiine and Geckiine)

 ###How to use it

-**Note:** Some of the features still needs re-design to make it easier to use for everyone.

 When launching the program, enter you Wii U's local IP in the entry box then click the connect button.
 The button will tranform into a blue *Recalculate* button, which also indicates that you're conected and the addresses are calculated for use.
 Remember that to always click the blue button after *every* loading screen.